Jellore Cottage

-Jellore Cottage is a heritage-listed house at 16 Jellore Street, Berrima, Wingecarribee Shire, New South Wales, Australia.
+Jellore Cottage is a heritage-listed house at 16 Jellore Street, Berrima in the Southern Highlands region of New South Wales, Australia.
 It is also known as Munday Cottage.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Jellore Cottage dates from c.
 1860s.
 It has been claimed that it was built for the stable-manager of the Victoria Inn.

 The "Settler's Hut" at the rear of the cottage was erected in Wheeo as a bushman's hut c.
 1840s, and after falling into disrepair, was moved to Berrima and re-erected in the 1990s.

 Jellore Cottage was renovated in the 1950s, with interior walls, floors and ceilings covered in masonite, the fireplace boarded over, the fuel stove in the kitchen removed and the chimney sealed.

 Prior to 1991, the original windows of Jellore Cottage were replaced with aluminium framed components and a modern steel balustrade was added to the front verandah and modern fence.

 It was restored by the Historic Houses Trust of New South Wales from 1992.

 Between 1991 and 2010, the aluminium windows were replaced with timber colonial pane type, and the fence was replaced with timber picket fence.

 It now operates as bed and breakfast accommodation.